andychiare/blog/_posts/xxxx-xx-xx-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 }
 ```

-The first line of the JavaScript function's body checks if the current client is our *Bookstore client*.
+The first line of the JavaScript function's body checks if the current client is the *Bookstore client* created in the [second article](https://auth0.com/blog/developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2/) of this series.
 If not, the rule is not executed.
 Otherwise, only the user's permissions are assigned to the access token's `scope` property.
 Once you have put this code, click the *Save* button.

 > **Note**: Keep in mind that the rules are executed in the order they are displayed in the *Rules* section.